Heroku Deployment#

 - A working Semaphore project with a basic CI pipeline.
 You can use one of the documented use cases or language guides as a starting point.

-- A created app on Heroku.
+- A pre-existing app on Heroku.

 - Basic familiarity with Git and SSH.

-Connect CI and deployment pipelines with a promotion#
+Connecting CI and deployment pipelines with a promotion#

 Start by defining a promotion at the end of your